ACE-Genomics/wxspipe/README.md

 ```
+# Project name.
+Useful only for joint and report processing, but recommended nonetheless,
+project = Myproject
 # Source dir of FASTA or CRAM files
 src_dir = /home/Genomics/Data/Raw.data/Myproject/FASTA/
-# Directory containing BAIT and TARGET interval lists
+# Directory containing BAIT and TARGET interval lists.
 panel_dir = /home/Genomics/Data/Reference/Myproject/
 # BAIT + TARGET intervals.
 unions = Exome_RefSeq_unions.interval_list
 # BAIT + TARGET bed file.
-Usually the original where the interval lists come from (not sure if needed)
+Usually the original where the interval lists come from (not needed but here for future applications).
 union_bed = Exome_RefSeq_hg38.bed
 # Output directory.
-Where your results will be stored
+The location where your results will be stored.
 outdir = /home/osotolongo/wes/output
 # Search pattern for FASTA or CRAM files.
-Actually the part that is different from first and second fasta
+Actually the part that is different from first and second fasta.
 search_pattern = _1.fastq.gz
 # Pattern for the second FASTA
 alt_pattern = _2.fastq.gz
 # Pattern for excluding files.
-Do not process files with this string in the path
+Do not process files with this string in the path.
+Leave blank if not sure (or write something like "pokemon")
 cleaner = call
 # Identifier for the platform of adquisition
 platform = ILLUMINA